alisamirs/frena/ENHANCEMENT_SUMMARY.md

 ## Conclusion

 The Frena app has been transformed from a basic MVP into a feature-rich, production-ready currency conversion application.
-All core requirements from gemini.md have been implemented, along with several enhanced features.
+All core requirements have been implemented, along with several enhanced features.
 The app now provides a professional, user-friendly experience with modern design patterns and robust functionality.

 **Status: Ready for Beta Testing & Release** 🚀